The (Long) Story of New Branding and Websites

 It was simpler, brighter and had a bold new tagline.
 The client side branding was a dramatic change:

 We didn’t have branding before and now we do.
 It was the client website address that we have been using for almost a decade.
 Our centers can now have signage and names, whereas before the clients simply knew us as the “East Center” or “Downtown Center”.
 You might be surprised how hard it is to promote or advertise to potential clients something that does not have a name.
 But now we have a name for those purposes.
+I hear canva produces some useful graphics for websites.
+Maybe I should learn how to login to canva if my client wants to change some graphics?

 Now that the branding was set, it was time to work on websites again.
 Over the next month and a half, I worked on the website with Fishhook every day.
 There was a lot to do, but I was not alone.
 Besides Fishhook and myself, Angela McColgin (a writer who volunteered her time), Heather Miller (our graphic designer) and Tammy Johnson (our resident gladiator of grammar) all worked on it.
 It was a lot of work, but it was coming together.